BAAYoung/MaximalEntropySolutions/readme.txt

-main.py numerically generates the family of maximum entropy solutions for free surface flows for various shape factors, \chi_2 and generates data for H against \chi_2.
+main.py numerically generates the family of maximum entropy solutions for free surface flows for various shape factors, \chi_2 and generates data for H against \chi_2. optimizeChi2.py optimises H for a specific value of chi_2

 For further information see the letter within this repo.